-Story Contest 2017 #1 Results » Highly Commended - Sub-junior Category
+Story Contest 2017 #1 Results » Highly Commended Story - The Price of Opulence

 “The Price of Opulence” by Aayat Hazarika, is the Highly Commended story in the sub-junior category of the first biannual International Short Story Contest 2017 which was organized by Kids World Fun.

 As Ravi alighted from the school bus and walked home he tried to recall the lines of the poem by Alexander Pope which was “Happy the man whose wish and care, a few paternal acres bound, content to breathe the air in his native ground”.
 His teacher told him “Ravi, minimum requirement and maximum adjustment can make you happy”.
 Ravi was a happy and extremely well behaved child.

 He reached the bye lane and was taken aback to see a fleet of media vehicles with their giant antennas and anchors in front of Virender Uncle’s house, their next door neighbour.Virender Uncle was the manager of a reputed bank and Ravi’s father Prayag Sethi worked in the accounts department of that bank.
 Both were good friends.
 Ravi’s house had all the basic necessities that a middleclass family was expected to have, but Ravi’s father would not part with the tiny Alto car of eight years.
 They had to postpone their holiday to Sri Lanka to pay a large advance amount for the flat they were living.
 A secured roof was more important for them and this was explained by Ravi’s father to Ravi who understood the situation.
 Ravi’s mother frowned for a while but eventually got to understand.
 Virender uncle’s house had everything that money could buy including his two swanky latest German cars in India.